ojosproject/website/news/2024/09-15-2024-Summer-Research-Update.md

 ## Engineering News

+This summer, Engineers had  goals of:

+  - [] Fabricate our prototype Palliaview V0.2 after our intial modeling for deployment
+  - [] Begin certification and the skill traing of many of the members including CAD, Additive Manufacturing, and electrical design.
+  - [] Create and [standardize design reports <!-- insert link for our documentation folder--> and Documentation](https://github.com/ojosproject/website/pull/45) for Palliaview.

+Fortunately,  we were able to achieve most of our goals or make some advancement on every goal.

+To begin, our team created a 10 week outline on what we should do.
+In order to make sure we were set on pace to complete our goals.
+However,  we had to adjust to compensate for summer obligations and personal matters that came up.

+These changes include postponing and working ascrynchously.
+And even adjust timeliness to focus on different aspect of our Research.

+For example conducting more research and improving reference models for our Research while we awaited for parts.

 <!-- I need to add
 - [] the goasl I had for the summer
 - [] what was able to be completed